skypjack/entt/README.md

 velocity.dy = 0.;
 ```

+It requires that `entity` is valid.
+Moreover, the entity does not have to have another instance of the component assigned to it.
+If one of the requirements isn't satisfied, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
 If the entity already has the given component and the user wants to replace it, the `replace` member function template is the way to go:

 ```cpp